w3c/cg-program/proposals/spec-lifecycle.md

 This is **not** a W3C standard.
 Standardization plans:

 * **Plans**.
-We are developing separately ideas for metadata to describe standardization plans (e.g., if plan to standardize, what venue and on what schedule); whether that data lives in a separate document or is part of other circumstances data remains to be seen.
+We are developing separately ideas for metadata to describe standardization plans (e.g., if plan to standardize, what venue and on what schedule); whether that data lives in a separate document or is part of other status signals data remains to be seen.
 * **Revision management**.
 Does the CG work on new versions only?
 Does it provide input to a standards group on an ongoing basis?
 Note: This information is only necessary for the stage "transferred".

 ## Detailed information

-This information might appear after the "top line" circumstances (e.g., in expandable UX).
+This information might appear after the "top line" status signals (e.g., in expandable UX).

 ### Implementations